Things to Know About Home Inspections

 Under certain circumstances, a buyer will receive a report that suggests sizable repairs.

-Their Realtor will then forward over the specified repairs to the seller’s agent.
+Their Realtor will then forward the specified repairs to the seller’s agent.
 This can be another situation that will require further negotiations.
 Let the Realtor handle the negotiations on your behalf.
 This is part of their role as a real estate agent.
-If the seller won’t budge on a repair, then it depends on how much you desire the home.
+If the seller won’t budge on a repair, it depends on how much you desire the home.

 If you are the seller, it depends on how quickly you need to sell.
 A seller that knows defects exist should complete the necessary repairs.
 Most sellers don’t want the sale of the home to fall through.